alphagov/bulk-merger/README.md

 ## Setup

 Create a "Personal access token", with at least the `repo/public_repo` scope.
+Ensure this PAT has SSO authorisation for the `ministryofjustice` organisation.
 Add your token with repo access to `.env`:

 ```
 export GITHUB_TOKEN=<yourtoken>